Young Innovators of USTP Balubal Win in Visayas-Mindanao Innovation Olympics 2.0

-Young innovators of USTP Balubal Campus emerge as winners in the Innovation Olympics 2.0 conducted last February 27, 2021, besting nine other teams from Visayas and Mindanao.
+Young innovators of USTP Balubal Campus emerge as winners in Innovation Olympics 2.0 conducted last February 27, 2021, besting nine other teams from Visayas and Mindanao.

 Two teams representing the University of Science and Technology of Southern Philippines were declared winners.
-Each team will receive Php 100,000.00 seed money for the implementation of the project.
+Each of team will receive Php 100,000.00 seed money for the implementation of the project.
 The teams will advance to the next round on June 2021 to compete with the two other finalist from Luzon.

 The Innovation Olympics 2.0 aims to develop innovative solutions of the youth for the small scale vegetable farming sector through precision agriculture.